alanedelman/JuliaNumerics/Functions/Matrix Functions/ScalarFunctionsExtendedToMatrices.md

 1. Pointwise application of f. .
 2. Cholesky Decoposition when f(x)=sqrt(x). (another generalization of scalar sqrt)
-3. Scalar Functions of Matrix Argument (this page covers matrix functions of matrix argument)
+3. Less well known: Scalar Functions extended to scalar functions of Matrix Argument (this page covers scalar functions extended to  matrix functions of matrix argument)